Mean field limit for one dimensional opinion dynamics with Coulomb interaction and time dependent weights: Appendix A: The Rankine--Hugoniot and Oleinik Conditions Revisited

 \subsubsection{Acknowledgments}

 IBP and JAC were supported by the EPSRC grant number EP/V051121/1.
 This work was also supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 883363).
 STG was supported by the Research Council of Norway through grant no.~286822, \textit{Wave Phenomena and Stability --- a Shocking Combination (WaPheS)}.
+We thank the comments of the anonymous referee which have improved the quality of this work.